 - What is pre-orientation?
 Pre-orientation is a half-day appointment during the summer where enrolling students meet with their first-year advisor, Dr. Marion Oliver, take academic placement exams, and handle other administrative details such as obtaining your Carngie Mellon Qatar I.D. card.
 While meeting with Dr. Oliver, students will receive course schedules and have an opportunity to ask questions about transitioning to Carnegie Mellon Qatar.

 - Why do I have to take a math and writing assessment?
 All new students must either show proficiency or pass 2 English and 2 math courses during their first year at CMUQ.
 The math and writing assessments are the best way to test your proficiency in these areas, and your results may allow you to "pass out" of the first semester of math and/or English.
 So make sure to try your best during these assessments!

 How will I know what classes for which to register?
 As a first-year student, you don't need to be worried about arranging you schedule!
 Your advisor, Dr. Oliver, will provide you with the course schedule you'll take for your fall semester and you will be automatically registered.

 - What is the purpose of orientation?
-Orientation is a fun and helpful program help your transition to university life.
+Orientation is a fun and helpful program that will help you with your transition to university life.
 You will meet your classmates, as well as staff and professors, and you'll learn so much about how CMU works and what it means to be a Tartan!

 - What should I bring to orientation?
 You should bring something to write with and a small notebook, plus an open mind and your excitement!
 We will provide you with everything you may need during orientation.
 Please leave your brothers, sisters, counsins, friends, and parents at home!

 - What should I wear to orientation?
 You should wear something in which you'll feel comfortable and be able to move around.
-No need for suits or formal attire.
+No need for formal attire.

 Is orientation mandatory?
 Yes, but you'll love it!
 It is the best and easiest way to become a part of the Tartan family.